realm/realm-java/tightdb-example/README.txt

    Select "File->Import".
    Choose "Maven->Existing Maven Project".
 Root directory: Browse for "tightdb-example"

+   Note: Errors may occur at this point about missing Maven plugins.
+   Those will be resolved after generating and installing additional plugins later on (see 4.
+Generating tightdb classes)

-4. Configure JDK6 on your project.
+4. Configure JDK on your project.
-   - Ensure JDK6 is selected in Window -> Preferences -> Java -> Installed JREs
+   - Ensure the JDK6 is selected in Preferences -> Java -> Installed JREs.
+     Preferences is located in the "Eclipse" menu on Mac and in the "Window" menu on Windows and linux.
    - If it's not there, use the "Search" command on the same screen and navigate to the folder where it was installed.
    - Make sure the project is configured to use the JDK6 by right-clicking "tightdb-example"